YonitLopatinski/AI-Agent-Sample/README.md

 This repository ws created for my session in DDOS & Microsoft meetup "A Ticket to GenAI World".
 In this session I've introduced basic term in GenAI, and built an AI Agent using models hosted in Groq.

-You can find here relevant information and basis code sample of AI Agent with tools
+You can find here relevant information and basic code samples of AI Agent with tools

 # My Blog Posts
 ## A Ticket to GenAI World